QihongL/qmvpa/README.md

 - Factor Models
   - Shared response modeling
   - Principal component analysis
-  - Auxiliary methods such as intersubject correlation and variance explained calculation
+  - Auxiliary methods such as 1-step detSRM

+- Classifications
+  - SVM inner-loop cross-validation

+- Utils

 Install:
 - This package is designed to adapt to my own workflow, but if you would like to use it, simply `pip install qmvpa`